What is a personal assistant?

 The Personal Assistant always works directly with, and for, the individual they are supporting.
 Personal Assistants are not employed by Kent County Council.

-Personal Assistants who work in the care and support industry are not employed by a care agency, they are either self-employed or employed directly by the person they support.
+Personal Assistants who work in care are not employed by a care agency but are employed directly by the person they support.

 They may be employed by: